-The Company's consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
-The preparation of the Company's consolidated financial statements requires it to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses and the disclosure of contingent liabilities in the Company's consolidated financial statements and accompanying notes.
-The most significant estimate in the Company's consolidated financial statements relates to its clinical trial expense accruals.
+The Company's financial statements are prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
+The preparation of the Company's financial statements requires it to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses and the disclosure of contingent liabilities in the Company's financial statements relates to its clinical trial expense accruals.
 Management evaluates its estimates on an ongoing basis.
 Although these estimates are based on the Company's historical experience, knowledge of current events and actions it may undertake in the future, actual results may ultimately materially differ from these estimates and assumptions.